Edgar-Donk/edgar-donk.github.io/README.md

 again and compare how the programming differs when using style.configure or style.map, where they behave as normal functions with explicit properties.

-When using a standalone theme, comming up soon, the method of theme_settings is the same as for theme_create.
+When using a standalone theme, coming up soon, the method of theme_settings is the same as for theme_create.

 As we can see keeping to the style system we can easily have two or more widgets with differing properties - this is useful when comparing state changes during the testing phase and helping in choosing the most appropriate combination.